top of page

 Can a “commuter” bicycle be the best all-road touring bike?

-In my home area of Central Wisconsin, unpaved roads outnumber paved roads.
 Of course, we have plenty of paved highways, county roads and town roads.
-But the best bike riding is in the grid of rolling rural paved roads with intersecting gravel roads nearly every mile.
+But the best bike riding is on the rolling rural paved roads with a grid intersecting gravel roads nearly every mile.
 The sparse rural population and the massive expense to pave and maintain these roads means that thousands of miles of Wisconsin country roads will remain gravel.

-Years ago, as a bicycle tourist, I avoided ALL unpaved roads.
-Back then, my long and fast bike tours were on narrow 1-inch tubular tires and restricted to paved roads.
-But today, I seek out unpaved roads.
+Today I seek out unpaved roads.
 The scenery is better, and you can enjoy it without being threatened by dangerous traffic.
-I have become a “gravel junkie”!
-I enjoy planning routes that maximize the miles on unpaved roads.
+I enjoy planning routes that minimize the miles on paved roads.
 Central Wisconsin may have some of the best crushed granite roads in the country.
 In fact, red granite is the official rock of Wisconsin!

-I also travel at a slower pace these days.
 I’m not interested in setting personal-best speed records.
 I enjoy rides of several hours, and bikepacking trips of several days.
-Besides, I also feel that every gravel mile is the equivalent of two road miles, so I enjoy a slower pace, encounter minimal traffic, AND get twice the exercise.
+Besides, I also feel that every gravel mile is the equivalent of two road miles.
+I enjoy a slower pace, encounter minimal traffic, AND get twice the exercise.
+Win-Win-Win!

-First, I would want the lightest possible frame and fork but without sacrificing durability and without breaking the bank.
 Steel is the proven favorite, but lighter aluminum is my choice.
 Titanium is still lighter but much more expensive and harder to repair, if ever damaged.
-Since this is a bike for long-distance tours and not a single-track MTB, I eliminated the suspension fork in favor of a traditional fork.
+Since this is a bike for long-distance road touring and not a single-track MTB, I eliminated the suspension fork in favor of a traditional fork.
 I also specified an aluminum fork versus the trendy carbon-fiber fork found on many “gravel bikes” for bomb-proof dependability.
 Of course, the frame and fork must be designed to accept front and rear pannier racks.

-Secondly, I need the most versatile and strongest wheel set.
-My choice would be 650b wheels built with tubeless-ready rims.
+My choice for gravel road touring would be 650b wheels built with tubeless-ready rims.
 Many people believe that 700c wheels are lighter, but for touring wheels with similar tires, the slightly smaller 650b rim and shorter spokes are lighter and stronger.
 In addition, 650b tires (or 27.5-inch) are available in a wider range of widths and tread patterns.

-Third, I would build-in a front dynamo hub to add both lights and recharging capability for all the electronics we carry.
+Modern dynamo hubs are expensive, but add trmendous versatility to the touring bicycle.
 The dynamo powers the headlight for inevitable night riding.
 During the day, it charges a storage battery which I can then use to recharge my phone, GPS, camera batteries, etc.

-Finally, I wanted the most reliable and maintenance-free drivetrain.
 As an experienced bicycle traveler and a former bike shop manager, I can fix anything on a bike and have repaired or replaced many chains, spokes, freewheels, derailleurs, and crank sets over the years.

 Good News!
 I didn’t have to have my Dream Touring Bicycle custom-built.
 These wish list features are found in the Priority Bicycles Model 600.